 A good option for tents as you also see the Columbia Icefield from this campground.
 The surrounding hikes and attractions make it a good place to stay even for 2 nights.
 Just make sure to stock up on food in Jasper, Banff, Canmore or Calgary before your trip (shops in Lake Louise are very overpriced).

-Location: 107 km south from Jasper along Icefields Parkway (126 km from Lake Louise)
+Location: 107 km south of Jasper along Icefields Parkway (126 km from Lake Louise)

 Amenities: outhouse, picnic shelter, drinking water, dumping station